Interpretable Sequence Learning for COVID-19 Forecasting: Experiments

-In addition to point forecasts, prediction intervals could be helpful for healthcare and public policy planners to consider a range of possible scenarios.
-Our framework allows the capability of modeling prediction interval forecasts.
-To do that, we replace the $\ell_2$ loss with quantile loss \cite{wen2017multihorizon} in Eq.~\eqref{eq:main_loss} and map the scalar propagated values to the vector of quantile estimates.
-Fig. \ref{fig:quantile_plots} exemplifies well-calibrated prediction interval forecasts with slight degradation in overall RMSE (when considered for the median).
-The ranges tend to be wider when there are non-smooth behaviors in data, suggesting the efficacy of the fitted quantiles.
+Besides point forecasts, prediction intervals could be helpful for healthcare and public policy planners, to consider a range of possible scenarios.
+Our framework allows the capability of modeling prediction interval forecasts, for which we replacing the L2 loss with weighted interval loss \citep{bracher2020evaluating} in Eq.~\eqref{eq:main_loss} and mapping the scalar propagated values to the vector of quantile estimates.
+For this mapping, we use the features $Y[t]/\hat{Y}[t]$ and $\mathbb{I}\{ Y[t]\}$ for $T-\tau \leq t \leq T-1$.
+We obtain the quantiles applying a linear kernel on these features, followed by ReLU and cumulative summation (to guarantee monotonicity of quantiles) and lastly normalization (to match the median to the input scalar point forecast from the proposed model).
+Fig. \ref{fig:quantile_plots} exemplifies well-calibrated prediction interval forecasts -- the ranges tend to be wider when there are non-smooth behaviors in data.